-Directions: Using the digits 1 to 9 at most one time each, place a digit in each box to find the function’s greatest possible value.
+Directions: Using the digits 1 to 9 at most one time each, place a digit in each box to create an equation with a solution that’s as close to zero as possible.
 Source: Robert Kaplinsky

 Read More »